ais-dotnet/Ais.Net.Receiver/README.md

 ## Project Sponsor

-This project is sponsored by [endjin](https://endjin.com), a UK based Microsoft Gold Partner for Cloud Platform, Data Platform, Data Analytics, DevOps, and a Power BI Partner.
+This project is sponsored by [endjin](https://endjin.com), a UK based Microsoft Gold Partner for Cloud Platform, Data Platform, Data Analytics, DevOps, Power BI Partner, and .NET Foundation Corporate Sponsor.

 For more information about our products and services, or for commercial support of this project, please [contact us](https://endjin.com/contact-us).